Cynthia Nixon: Personal life

-From 1988 to 2003, Nixon was in a relationship with schoolteacher Danny Mozes.
+From 1988 to 2003, Nixon was in a relationship with educator Danny Mozes.
 They have two children together.
 In June 2018, Nixon revealed that her older child is transgender.

 In 2004, Nixon began dating education activist Christine Marinoni.
 Nixon and Marinoni became engaged in April 2009, and married in New York City on May 27, 2012, with Nixon wearing a custom-made, pale green dress by Carolina Herrera.
 Marinoni gave birth to a son in 2011.

 Regarding her sexual orientation, Nixon remarked in 2007: "I don't really feel I've changed.
 I'd been with men all my life, and I'd never fallen in love with a woman.
 But when I did, it didn't seem so strange.
 I'm just a woman in love with another woman."
-She identified herself as bisexual in 2012, but now identifies as queer.
+She identified herself as bisexual in 2012, and as queer starting in 2018.
 Prior to the legalization of same-sex marriage in Washington state (Marinoni's home state), Nixon had taken a public stand supporting the issue, and hosted a fundraising event in support of Washington Referendum 74.

-Nixon and her family attend Congregation Beit Simchat Torah, an LGBT synagogue.

 In October 2006, Nixon was diagnosed with breast cancer during a routine mammography.
 She initially decided not to go public with her illness because she feared it might hurt her career, but in April 2008, she announced her battle with the disease in an interview with Good Morning America.
 Since then, Nixon has become a breast cancer activist.
-She convinced the head of NBC to air her breast cancer special in a prime time program, and became an Ambassador for Susan G. Komen for the Cure.
+She convinced the head of NBC to air her breast cancer special in a prime time program, and became an ambassador for Susan G. Komen for the Cure.

-She and Marinoni live in the NoHo neighborhood of Manhattan, New York City.